angelasonline/langlayer/buzz/README.md

 | Credentials (read side, `buzz` CLI) | `BUZZ_RELAY_URL`, `BUZZ_PRIVATE_KEY` (bot key), `BUZZ_AUTH_TAG` |
 | Behavior | `LANGLAYER_URL`, `GEOHASH`, `LANGUAGES`, `SOURCE_LANGUAGE`, `INTERVAL`, `RELAY_COUNT`, `PORT` |

+### Read-side credential gate (both paths)

+Both paths need the same read credential before a single forward can happen.
+The runner reads the channel with the **bot** identity, and Buzz relay reads require a **NIP-OA owner-attestation auth tag** (`BUZZ_AUTH_TAG`) *per request* — the bot key alone returns `403 relay_membership_required`.
+That tag is minted via Buzz **Desktop agent-provisioning** (bounded with a `created_at<` clause and scoped with `kind=` clauses to only what the bridge reads, since an issued tag can't be revoked).
+Until it is present in the runner's env, the runner boots but 403s on reads — on Render and on your Mac alike.

 ### Path A — local launchd (durable, private)

 Runs whenever your Mac is on; survives logout **and** reboot. `buzz` and the creds are